ClemensElflein/CoverUI/Firmware/CoverUI/YardForce/README-MOD-YF-C500_RM-ECOW-V1.3.0.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### ST-Link Headers (*mandatory*)
-In case you do not have headers for ST-LINK connection, you can solder them now.
+In case you do not have headers for ST-LINK connection, you should solder them also.

 [![Optional Rain Hardware Modification](images/IMG_Headers_500.png "Open in browser")](images/IMG_Headers_500.png)